ccrock4t/AnimatCreator/README.md

 # AnimatCreator
-Create Hebbian AI animal robots and evolve their neural genomes
+Create Hebbian AI animal robots and evolve their brains to walk

 # Writing
 TBD